MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/animation/easing.md

 ```

 By specifying an easing function for an animation, the animation velocity becomes non-linear and produces the effect provided by the easing function.
 Omitting an easing function when creating an animation causes the animation to use the default [`Linear`](xref:Xamarin.Forms.Easing.Linear) easing function, which produces a linear velocity.

+> [!NOTE]
+> Xamarin.Forms 5.0 includes a type converter that converts a string representation of an easing function to the appropriate [`Easing`](xref:Xamarin.Forms.Easing) enumeration member.
+This type converter is automatically invoked on any properties of type `Easing` that are set in XAML.

 For more information about using the animation extension methods in the [`ViewExtensions`](xref:Xamarin.Forms.ViewExtensions) class, see [Simple Animations](~/xamarin-forms/user-interface/animation/simple.md).
 Easing functions can also be consumed by the [`Animation`](xref:Xamarin.Forms.Animation) class.
 For more information, see [Custom Animations](~/xamarin-forms/user-interface/animation/custom.md).